 Kristin grew up aspiring to be a veterinarian, investing her high school and college years interning and working for various veterinary practices in the Hershey area.
 Before her senior year of college, she began leaning toward “human medicine” and took a summer job in direct care as a Personal Care Associate at Country Meadows of Hershey.
 Having grown up in the retirement living industry, interacting with seniors beyond just her own grandparents (founders of Country Meadows) had always come naturally to her, and with her medical interest, caregiving was an ideal match.
 That summer position enlightened her to what her family has accomplished is something special and she wanted to be a part of it.
 Kristin has a master’s degree in Aging Services Management from University of South California and a bachelor’s degree in Veterinary & Biomedical Science from Penn State University.

-Kristin serves as Independent Living and Personal Care Manager at Country Meadows of Hershey.
+Kristin serves as Director of Resident Services at Country Meadows of Hershey.
 She says, “I am so proud to be a part of something that my family has created, and I hope to make them all proud in the work I am doing.”

 *Members of the George M. Leader Family Corporation (GMLFC) board of directors, which oversees operations for Country Meadows Retirement Communities, Ecumenical Retirement Community and sister company Providence Place Retirement Communities.